 Safe Travels: First Aid Kit Guide For RV Travel

-Every traveller should know that having a first aid kit on hand in the face of an emergency isn’t just a good idea—it’s a necessity for every RV adventure.
+Every traveler should know that having a first aid kit on hand in the face of an emergency isn’t just a good idea—it’s a necessity for every RV adventure.
 A first aid kit, including extra batteries, extra prescription drugs for the family, and emergency care equipment can save a life.

-To aid you on your travels, we’ve compiled a list of what should be included in your first aid bag.
+To aid you on your travels, we’ve compiled a list of what should be included in your first aid kit.
 Before you get started, however, obtain a mid-sized sturdy bag or box to keep your first aid supplies stored safely.
 You may also purchase a first aid emergency kit that is already compiled for you, but be sure to check it includes all the of the following;

 - 4 absorbent compress dressing (5 x 9 inches)

 - A box of adhesive bandages of assorted sizes